moka-guys/ngrok_start/README.md

 ## ngrok_start.sh

 Allow SSH access to the system by running ngrok as a background process.
-As of v1.11 supports dockerised ngrok instance.
+Supports dockerised ngrok instance.

 ### Installation